CupNoodles27/DRG-Tips-and-Tricks/README.md

 <details>
 <summary>Click to expand</summary>

+* When falling, you can drill into the ground, which makes a ledge you can grab to stop your fall.
+[Example](https://youtu.be/pCQidiSKA5w) and [guide](https://www.reddit.com/r/technicaldrg/comments/1047oeh/a_guide_to_avoiding_fall_damage/)

+* Holding E/interact on C4 while falling will start the channel for picking up the C4 and completely cancel your fall.
+You can either drop C4 preemptively and try to jump down on it, or if you're already falling, you can drop a C4 midair and quickly attempt to grab it to remove your momentum.

 * Flatten an area by removing obstacles that block your line-of-sight to make the area easier to fight in.